google/security-research/kernelctf/rules.md

 ## Questions about program

-If you have any question regarding kernelCTF, check [FAQ](faq.md) page and feel free to ask on the [#kernelctf](https://discord.gg/ECS5VnJZys) Discord channel.
+If you have any questions regarding kernelCTF, check [the FAQ page](faq.md) and feel free to ask on the [#kernelctf](https://discord.gg/ECS5VnJZys) Discord channel.

 ## Non-kernel vulnerabilities